supposedly/dialect-museum/README.md

 could take advantage of that in a dictionary or language reference to get our info across comprehensively and intuitively.
-But sites like [Wiktionary](https://en.wiktionary.org/wiki/Main_Page), as admirable as their scope is, are literally built around that sort of page-text-is-raw-data double duty, and it stops so many potential improvements from even being dreamt up.
+But sites like [Wiktionary](https://en.wiktionary.org/wiki/Main_Page), as admirable as they are in scope, are literally built around that sort of page-text-is-raw-data double duty, and it stops so many potential improvements from even being dreamt up.